 In these multidisciplinary presentations conducted virtually via Zoom, physicians from both RCCA Central Jersey and Princeton Radiation Oncology will discuss the impact of COVID-19 on the diagnosis, treatment and management of different cancers each week.

 We sincerely thank everyone who participated in our first talk in this series, which was about breast cancer.
 If you didn’t get the chance to join Drs.
-Fontanilla, Hopkins and Ronnen during their presentation, you can view it : (link to youtube)
+Fontanilla, Hopkins and Ronnen during their presentation, you can view it here.:

 Our next meeting in the series, Cancer During COVID: Prostate Cancer, is this Friday, 5/8, at noon.
 To learn more, you can read the full flyer here. (flyer hosted in Mailchimp; link not active yet)

 You can also click here to register for the event (required).